dataplat/dbatools/readme.md

 ## Installer

-dbatools now works on PowerShell Core.
-This means that you can run a large majority of our commands on <strong>Linux</strong> and <strong>macOS </strong>🤩👍
+dbatools works on Windows, Linux and macOS (M1 and Intel!) 🤩👍 Windows requires PowerShell v3 and above, while those using dbatools on PowerShell Core will need to be running 7.3 and above.

-Run the following to install dbatools from the PowerShell Gallery (to install on a server or for all users, remove the `-Scope` parameter and run in an elevated session):
+Run the following command to install dbatools from the PowerShell Gallery (to install on a server or for all users, remove the `-Scope` parameter and run in an elevated session):

 ```powershell
 Install-Module dbatools -Scope CurrentUser